dinienfuisnf/-Web-Conference-2021-SUBMISSION-2546/readme.md

 This is a code description about *Reinforced Contact Tracing and*

-*Intervening.* Usage and more information can be found below.
+*Epidemic Intervention.* Usage and more information can be found below.

 ## Usage